netroms/oslobysykkel-vue-simple/api-proxy-server/README.md

 ## Prerequisites

 1. Maven 3.5 or newer
-2. Java SE 8 or newer
+2. Java 11 or newer
 3. Docker 17 or newer to build and run docker images
 4. Kubernetes minikube v0.24 or newer to deploy to Kubernetes (or access to a K8s 1.7.4 or newer cluster)
 5. Kubectl 1.7.4 or newer to deploy to Kubernetes